20 soccer drills for coaches and players 2026

 ➔ Equipment needed: Ball

-Finally, an excellent way to put into practice what has been learnt in the 19 exercises mentioned above are the games in small spaces.
+Finally, an excellent way to put into practice what has been learned in the 19 exercises mentioned above is the small-sided games.
 Why?
-Well, because everyone will have to apply all these techniques, as the defenders will not only defend, and the forwards will not only attack.
+Well, because everyone will have to apply all these techniques, since neither the defenders will be dedicated only to defend, nor the forwards only to attack.

-Moreover, by playing in small spaces, everything will be more dynamic, with many more actions, and without any pause.
-A wonderful way to round off a training session.
+In addition, playing in small spaces, everything will be more dynamic, with many more actions, and without any pause.
+A wonderful way to finish off a training session.

 ➔ Level of the exercise: Difficult